schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 (software_documentation)=
 # Documentation

-Extensive documentation is a crucial aspect of software development that enhances the maintainability and reusability of code.
+Well-written code alone is not sufficient if its purpose, usage, and design decisions remain unclear to users and developers.
-However, documentation that simply restates the mechanics of the code is of limited use.
+Documentation that simply restates what the code does is of limited value; useful documentation explains why decisions were made, how components fit together, and how to use the provided interfaces.
-Instead, documentation should provide an overview of the code's purpose and instructions on its usage, including explanations of design decisions, architectural structures, and interfaces.
-It is important to note that if the code is too complex, it should be simplified before documentation is added (see {numref}`programming_principles`).
+If code is too complex to document clearly, that is a signal to simplify first (see {numref}`programming_principles`).
-Good documentation should also include user manuals with installation instructions, tutorials for beginners, and troubleshooting guides.
+Good documentation also extends beyond the API: user manuals, installation guides, and tutorials are essential for making software accessible to new users.
-In the following sections, the usage of docstrings in Python to document functions, classes, and modules will be discussed.
-Docstrings are special string literals that can be used to provide documentation for Python code.
-Additionally, the usage of documentation generation tools like Sphinx to automatically generate documentation from docstrings will be covered {cite}`sphinx`.
+The following sections discuss docstrings, Python's built-in mechanism for embedding documentation in source code, and Sphinx, a tool used to generate reference documentation from them {cite}`sphinx`.

 ## Docstrings

 Most programming languages have conventions for writing string literals in the source code that can be used to document a specific segment of code.
+In Python, docstrings are string literals placed at the beginning of a module, class, or function that serve as its documentation.
-Unlike conventional source code comments, docstrings are retained throughout the runtime of the program and can be used for interactive help systems.
+Unlike regular comments, docstrings are retained at runtime and accessible via the `__doc__` attribute, enabling interactive help systems and documentation generators.
-In Python, docstrings conventions were defined with *PEP-257* {cite}`PEP257`, which specifies how modules, functions, classes, or methods should be documented so they can be accessed with the special `__doc__` attribute of that object.
+Their conventions are defined in *PEP-257* {cite}`PEP257`.

 A one-line summary should first provide a brief description of the corresponding source code.
 Relevant details of the code segment are then described in subsequent sections.
-In the following, some of the most important sections are presented using *Numpy*'s formatting convention {cite}`numpy_docstring`.
+In the following, some of the most important sections are presented using *Numpy*'s formatting convention {cite}`numpy_docstring`:

 **Parameters**

-Description of the function arguments, keywords and their semantic meaning.
+Description of the function arguments and their semantic meaning.
 When type annotations are present in the function signature (see {numref}`type_annotations`), the type does not need to be repeated here.

 ```
 Parameters
 ----------
-x
-    Description of parameter `x`.
-y
-    Description of parameter `y`.
+state
+    Current concentration in mol/m^3.
+flow_rate
+    Volumetric flow rate in m^3/s.
+c_in
+    Inlet concentration in mol/m^3.
 ```

 **Returns**

-Explanation of the returned values and their types.

 ```
 Returns
 -------
-int
-    Description of integer return value.
+float
+    Residual of the mass balance.
 ```

 **Raises**